MarkChing0112/S381F-Project-Bookwell-/README.md

     [username: admin,password:admin]

 ### Access System:
-* Step 1: Admin user input the url "http://localhost:8099/admin" or "https://bookwell.herokuapp.com/admin"to the admin login page.
+* Step 1: Admin user input the url "http://localhost:8099/admin" or "https://bookwell.herokuapp.com/admin" to the admin login page.
 * Step 2: after login, the admin user will be go to the admin page to manage book details.

 ### create book: